 With on-premises systems, your IT staff needs to install and maintain PBX equipment.
 Conversely, cloud-hosted solutions require very little IT resources since all of the PBX equipment is housed and maintained by the phone system provider.
 With the cloud-hosted option, IT teams focus more of their attention on managing the system's features rather than the infrastructure.

 Here is a breakdown of each type of phone system.

-While these multiline phone systems were extremely reliable, they required costly equipment that was expensive to install and maintain.
-Besides the copper wiring that had to be run through the business, landline systems also required a costly private branch exchange (PBX).
+While these multiline phone systems were extremely reliable, they required equipment that was expensive to install and maintain.
+Besides the copper wiring that had to be run through the business, landline systems also required costly PBX equipment.
 The PBX is what is used to switch calls between the business and the telephone network.
-It's also what was needed to offer various calling features, such as voicemail, conference calling and automated attendants.
+It's also what is needed to offer various calling features, such as voicemail, conference calling and automated attendants.

-Today, analog, multiline landline systems are becoming obsolete.
+Today, analog multiline landline phone systems are becoming obsolete.
 Telephone companies aren't developing new analog systems and are no longer providing updates to the systems they used to offer.
-Finding IT professionals with the skills to keep these systems up and running is also becoming increasingly difficult.
+Finding IT professionals with the skills to keep these systems running is becoming increasingly difficult.
 Telephone companies have largely shifted their attention to VoIP technology.

-Some landline systems are now using a mix of landline and VoIP technology.
-There might a traditional landline connection to a business, but instead of having traditional wiring throughout the building, organizations are using an internet connection to tap into that outside landline.
+Some landline systems now use a mix of landline and VoIP technology.
+There might a traditional landline connection to a business, but instead of having traditional wiring throughout the building, organizations use an internet connection to tap into that outside landline.

 Very few new businesses are choosing landline phone service for their phone system needs.
 Knowing that support for these systems is diminishing, the organizations they are best served for are those with an in-house IT team that is skilled with these systems and can handle the maintenance and upgrades on their own.